formkit/docs-content/getting-started/what-is-formkit.md

 ## Introduction

-FormKit is a form building framework for Vue developers that makes authoring high quality production-ready forms 10x faster.
-It is easy-to-learn and ships with production-ready scaffolding like inputs, validation rules, and error handling.
+FormKit is far more than a UI library.
+It is a _form building framework_ for Vue developers that makes authoring high quality production-ready forms faster, more accessible, with better DX and UX, and less code.
+It is easy to learn, and ships with production-ready features like inputs, validation rules, and submission/error handling.

 <VideoCard
   title="FormKit Overview Trailer"